Search

 Beginning the Next Project

-When finishing the Torah, we begin straight from “Bereishit” once more.
+When we complete the reading of the entire Torah, we begin straight from “Bereishit” once more.
 Similarly, upon finishing a masechet, it is customary to begin the following tractate at the siyum itself.
 This sends the message that the siyum, contrary to its literal meaning, is not the end.
 Commencing a new unit of Torah shows one’s dedication to continuing her Torah study perpetually.

 Women’s Siyum HaShas 2020